-

 Now, let’s look at how qemu-img makes this process manageable even for complex scenarios.

-How to convert VHD/VHDX to VMDK with QEMU-img?
+How to Convert VHD/VHDX to VMDK with QEMU-img?

 QEMU-img is an open-source virtual hard disk converter which allows you to change the formats of several kinds of files including VHD, VMDK, QCOW2, etc. You need to install this software on computer and then convert virtual disk with commands.
 It also requires you to add the directory to path environment variables.